-That's Prias in ratio-of-a-circle's-circumference-to-diameter, better known as the mathematical constant beginning
+That's Pi as in ratio of a circle's-circumference-to-diameter, befor known as the mathematical constant beginning with 3 14159.

 Latest Title: Supporting the designation of Pi Day, and for other purposes.

 Sponsor: Rep Gordon, Bart [TN-6] (introduced 3/9/2009) Cosponsors (15)